Anglo could bring in partner for Minas Rio - CEO

 "I spent hours with (the) minister of mines and minister of labour a few weeks ago, and we all agreed we need to be around the table together.
 We have a very comprehensive social plan."

-"We can't come up with an approach which says non-negotiable.
-We need to be flexible as government," Susan Shabangu said after a speech at the Cape Town conference.

-"We need to recognise the pressure faced by the company, but we also need to say 'how do we work together in making sure that we ensure that the 14,000 workers are not going to lose their jobs'," she added.

-Carroll said the aim was to protect the business and Amplats' remaining 45,000 jobs.
+Carroll said the aim was to protect the business and 45,000 jobs.
 Amplats on Monday unveiled its first ever annual loss.

 "The industry is not in a sustainable position and Anglo American Platinum is not," she said.